phlipper/fancy-photoset/README.md

 * large - The larger version of the image link to and display in the Fancybox.
 This corresponds to one of the following Flickr sizes: small, medium, large, original, thumbnail and square.
 * captions - true or false: This will create a <span class="caption"> with the photo title if set to true.

+## Demo

+See the demo.html file in the demo folder for an example of how to use the script.
+All you will need to run the demo is your API Key and a Photoset ID.

 ## Version

 The current version is 0.1.1